Why is it that post holiday blues and the long winter months make us vulnerable to feeling down?

 Discouragement becomes dangerously debilitating when it becomes despair.
 Dis-courage is a dis on courage.
 It also always involves a loss of perspective.
 We leave the blessings out of our perspective and only see through the dark lens of life.

-Discouragement can take the motivation out of life for even the little things.
+Discouragement can take motivation out of life – even for the little things.
 It’s a loss of heart.

-I know what it feels like to battle times of discouragement.
+I know what it feels like to battle discouragement.
 This is why I believe that encouraging discouraged people requires more than superficial hype.
-Simply telling someone that it’s not as bad as she thinks or that things will get better soon can sound like empty words.
+Simply telling someone that it’s not as bad as she thinks or that things will get better soon easily sound like empty words.

 So where do we turn to be encouraged?
 One of the roles of Scripture is to give encouragement.

 “For everything that was written in the past was written to teach us, so that through endurance and the encouragement of the Scriptures we might have hope.
 May the God who gives endurance and encouragement give you a spirit of unity among yourselves as you follow Christ Jesus, so that with one heart and mouth you may glorify the God and Father of our Lord Jesus Christ” (Romans 15:3-4).